MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 First choose and navigate to the directory that you want to house the files that you are working with.

-Use cd to go into directories and .. to go out
+Use "cd" to go into directories and ".." to go out

 ![png](../images/cdDocs.png)